timskillman/Pi3C/README.md

 <a name="buildrunproj"></a>
 ## Build, Run, Clean, Repeat

 If setup correctly, Pi3C examples and tools should be ready to build and run.
 To build a project do the following;

-**1. Enter the Project folder you want to build ...**
+**1. Enter the Project folder you want to build**
 ~~~~
 cd Invaders
 ~~~~